 But retail is often physically and mentally draining for me.
 I spend 8 hours a day on my feet doing one of the things that makes my skin crawl.
 I then go home and think over the conversations I had with customers, coworkers and bosses.
 I sit at the kitchen table reliving moments throughout the day, trying to figure out if I said the right thing to that women with the two kids and the dark hair.
 Or if the tall guy who tried on jeans smiled because he was being polite, or because I said something stupid and didn't notice.

 And I have to rest, like anyone at any job, but I need time and space away from it all.
-There have been a couple times, after a 6 or 7 days of working that I've gotten so anxious I've been sent home because my bosses don't know what's up, but they keep repeating "something is off you today".
+There have been a couple times, after a 6 or 7 days of working that I've gotten so anxious I've been sent home because my bosses didn't know what was up, but they kept repeating "something is off with you today".